cocos/cocos-docs/en/editor/publish/build-guide.md

 ### Initialization of Build options

-This step is mainly to initialize the **primal options** passed to the build during the build to **build internal options**, complete the format conversion of some of the build options, initialize project configuration, initialize the resource data of the build resource database, and check the latest resource information and classify it.
+This step is mainly for initializing the **primal options** passed to the build during the build to **build internal options**, completing the format conversion of some of the build options, initialize project configuration, initialize the asset data of the build asset database, and check the latest asset information and classify it.

 ### Build data organization

-When building, the editor will first sort out the current scenes involved in the build and resources in all [Bundles](../../asset/bundle.md) folders and then search for their dependent resources through engine deserialization, and recursively find a list of all the resources that need to be packaged.
-After the resource list is summarized, the resources will be classified according to the `Bundle` configuration, and script compiling tasks, image compression tasks, and json grouping information will be collected.
+When building, the editor will first sort out the current scenes involved in the build and assets in all [Bundles](../../asset/bundle.md) folders and then search for their dependent assets through engine deserialization, and recursively find a list of all the assets that need to be packaged.
+After the asset list is summarized, the assets will be classified according to the `Bundle` configuration, and script compiling tasks, image compression tasks, and json grouping information will be collected.

 > **Notes**:
 >
 > 1. The engine will load all user scripts before deserialization.
 Whether the script is successfully loaded will directly affect the deserialization.
-If the script is not correctly written, it will cause the build to fail. <br>
+If the script is not correctly written, it will cause the build to fail.
-> 2. If a dependency resource is found missing during the resource sorting process, an error will be reported but the build will normally continue.
+> 2. If a dependency asset is found missing during the asset sorting process, an error will be reported but the build will normally continue.
 Although the build is allowed to continue successfully, it does not mean that the problem does not need to be solved.
-If the missing resources are not solved, it is difficult to guarantee that the built game package has no problems.
+If the missing assets are not solved, it is difficult to guarantee that the built game package has no problems.

-### Writing the built resources to the file system
+### Writing the built assets to the file system

-The built resources will be packaged into `assets/[Bundle name]` under the corresponding platform release package directory according to the configuration of the [Asset Bundle](../../asset/bundle.md#configuration) after the build is completed.
+The built assets will be packaged into `assets/[Bundle name]` under the corresponding platform release package directory according to the configuration of the [Asset Bundle](../../asset/bundle.md#configuration) after the build is completed.
 The directory structure is as follows:

 ![build-engine](./build-guide/bundle.png)

 For more information about `Asset Bundle` configuration, building, file description, etc., please refer to the [Asset Bundle](../../asset/bundle.md) documentation.

-After organizing the basic build tasks, the build will loop through all the `Bundles`, executing the resource packaging tasks that each `Bundle` needs to handle in turn to generate these `Bundle` resource packages.
+After organizing the basic build tasks, the build will loop through all the `Bundles`, executing the asset packaging tasks that each `Bundle` needs to handle in turn to generate these `Bundle` asset packages.

-Each `Bundle` goes through the following resource handling process:
+Each `Bundle` goes through the following asset handling process:

 - **Script Building**: scripts within the editor are divided into [plug-in scripts](../../scripting/external-scripts.md) and **non-plugin scripts**, with different rules for handling different kinds.

     - **Plug-in scripts**: directly copy the source files according to the original directory structure to the `src` directory under the release package directory generated after the build, the plug-in script does not support any script form that needs to be compiled, such as `TypeScript` or `JavaScript (ES6)`.
-The resource information of the plug-in script will be written into the jsList array in `settings`.
+The asset information of the plug-in script will be written into the jsList array in `settings`.

     - **Non-plugin scripts**: packaged into `project.js` and placed in the corresponding `src` directory.
 Checking the `sourceMap` option will generate the corresponding `.map` file, and determine whether the script is compressed according to the `debug` option.

-- **Auto Atlas Processing**: queries the Auto Atlas resource list within the project, packaging the SpriteFrame small images under the atlas into a large image, generating serialized files, etc. according to the configuration of the Auto Atlas resource.
-This step will also modify the `json` grouping information, asset resource grouping information, and add texture compression tasks.
+- **Auto Atlas Processing**: queries the Auto Atlas asset list within the project, packaging the SpriteFrame small images under the atlas into a large image, generating serialized files, etc. according to the configuration of the Auto Atlas resource.
+This step will also modify the `json` grouping information, asset grouping information, and add texture compression tasks.

-- **Texture Compression**: according to the organized image compression task, the image resources are compressed and written into the build folder.
+- **Texture Compression**: according to the organized image compression task, the image assets are compressed and written into the build folder.

-- **Engine Script Compilation**: according to the configuration in **Main Menu** > **Project Settings** > **Feature Cropping** , remove the unused engine modules and pack them into the `cocos-js` directory.
+- **Engine Script Compilation**: according to the configuration in **Main Menu** -> **Project Settings** -> **Feature Cropping**, remove the unused engine modules and pack them into the `cocos-js` directory.
 Checking the `sourceMap` option in the **Build** panel will generate the corresponding `.map` file, and determine whether the script is compressed according to the `debug` option.

     The main steps of engine compilation include: